-Almost one-quarter (23%) of Indigenous people aged 15 years or over reported in the 2008 NATSISS that they had used an illicit substance in the 12 months prior to interview .
-This level was 1.6 times that reported in the 2010 NDSHS for the non-Indigenous population aged 14 years or over (14%) , but less than that reported by Indigenous people aged 18 years or over (28%) in the 2004-2005 NATSIHS .
-The 2008 NATSISS found that among Indigenous people aged 15 years or over, a higher proportion of 'recent illicit substance users' were current daily smokers (68%) and risky/high-risk drinkers (8.1%) compared with those who had 'never used an illicit substance' (35% and 3.2% respectively) .
-Similarly, higher proportions of Indigenous people who had experienced stressors in the last 12 months were more likely to be 'recent substance users' than 'never used illicit substances'; of those who had experienced violence, around 12% were 'recent substance users' compared with 4.6% who 'never used illicit substances'.
+The 2012-2013 AATSIHS found that 22% of Indigenous people aged 15 years and over had used an illicit substance in the last 12 months prior to interview .
+This is a slight decrease from that reported in the 2008 NATSISS (23%) .
+These levels are approximately 1.5 times that reported in the 2010 National Drug Strategy Household Survey (NDSHS) for the Australian population aged 14 years or over (15%) , but less than that reported by Indigenous people aged 18 years or over (28%) in the 2004-2005 NATSIHS .
+The 2012-2013 AATSIHS found that illicit drug use in the previous 12 months was highest among younger age-groups: 15-24 years (27%), 25-34 years (26%), 35-44 years (23%), and 45-54 (19%) .

+Higher proportions of Indigenous people who had experienced stressors in the last 12 months were more likely to be 'recent substance users' than 'never used illicit substances'.
+Of those who had experienced violence, around 12% were 'recent substance users' compared with 4.6% who 'never used illicit substances'.

-Between July 2008 and June 2010, there were 4,537 hospital separations related to substance use among Indigenous people in NSW, Vic, Qld, WA, SA and the NT, accounting for around 1% of all Indigenous hospitalisations (excluding those for dialysis) .
-Detailed information is not available for 2008-10, but in the two-year period July 2006 to June 2008, the leading cause of substance use-related hospitalisations was ICD 'Mental/behavioural disorders related to cannabinoids', which was responsible for 15% of drug related hospitalisations.
-Poisoning resulting from 'use of antiepileptic, sedative-hypnotic and anti-Parkinson's drugs', and 'psychotropic drugs (including antidepressants)' were the second equal most common cause of drug-related hospitalisation, each accounting for 14% of all these hospitalisations.
+Between July 2008 and June 2010, there were 4,537 hospital separations related to substance use among Indigenous people in NSW, Vic, Qld, WA, SA and the NT .
+Hospitalisation for conditions relating to substance use for Indigenous people occurred at around twice the rate of those for non-Indigenous people.
+The leading cause of substance use-related hospitalisations was ICD 'Mental/behavioural disorders related to cannabinoids', which was responsible for 17% of drug related hospitalisations.
+Indigenous people were hospitalised at 5.3 times the rate of non-Indigenous people due to cannabis use.
+The second leading cause of hospitalisation was from use of opioids (9.5%) followed by multiple drug and psychoactive substances (8.9%).
+Indigenous people were hospitalised for opioid and multiple drug use at two and three times the rate, respectively, of non-Indigenous people.
+Poisoning resulting from 'Use of antiepileptic, sedative-hypnotic and anti-Parkinson's drugs', and 'Psychotropic drugs (including antidepressants)' were the second and third most common causes of drug-related hospitalisation, accounting for 14% and 15% of all of these hospitalisations.

-In relation to remoteness of residence, Indigenous people living in NSW, Vic, Qld, WA, SA and the NT in the period June 2007 to June 2009 were hospitalised with a principal diagnosis related to drug use at 2.9 times the rate of non-Indigenous people in major cities, 2.6 times the rate in inner regional areas, 2.1 times the rate in outer regional areas, 2.4 times the rate in remote areas, and 1.3 times the rate in very remote areas .
+In relation to remoteness of residence, Indigenous people living in NSW, Vic, Qld, WA, SA and the NT in the period June 2008 to June 2010 were hospitalised with a principal diagnosis related to drug use at 3.0 times the rate of non-Indigenous people in major cities, 2.5 times the rate in inner regional areas, 2.2 times the rate in outer regional areas, 2.8 times the rate in remote areas, and 1.4 times the rate in very remote areas .

 According to the 2008 NATSISS, 95% of mothers of Indigenous children aged 0-3 years did not use illicit drugs during pregnancy .
 Around 4% of mothers of Indigenous children in NSW, Qld, Tas/ACT and the NT used illicit drugs during pregnancy.
 The proportion of mothers of Indigenous children who did use drugs during pregnancy was highest in Vic (9.3%), followed by WA (8.5%), and SA (6.1%).

-The rate of drug-induced deaths was around 1.5 times higher for Indigenous people living in NSW, Qld, WA, SA and the NT in 2005-2009 than for their non-Indigenous counterparts (7.8 compared with 5.3 per 100,000) (Table 28) .
+The rate of drug-induced deaths was around 1.5 times higher for Indigenous people living in NSW, Qld, WA, SA and the NT in 2005-2009 than that for their non-Indigenous counterparts (7.8 compared with 5.3 per 100,000) (Table 35) .
 Rates were higher for Indigenous people than for non-Indigenous people in NSW, WA and SA, but similar in Qld.
 Rates for Indigenous males (9.5 per 100,000) were higher than those for Indigenous females (6.1 per 100,000).